INSIDE: The ULTIMATE Shopping Guide to Daiso Tokyo in Harajuku.

 How to find Takeshita Dori in Harajuku

 Takeshita Dori is the main street thoroughfare in Harajuku, and begins directly opposite the train station.
+(Use google maps with your pocket wifi device to find it)

 Look up to see the Takeshita Dori street sign welcoming you.